 Few fathers can resist the siren call of a good hammock.
 The Kammok Hammock can be strung up nearly anywhere and can provide countless hours of relaxation.
 On a sunny summer afternoon, there’s no place he’d rather be.

-Want to put an exact dollar amount on how much your appreciate your father?
-Than a gift card is a great way to go.
+What better way to put an exact dollar amount on how much you appreciate your father than a gift card.
 But seriously, dads can be very particular when it comes to outdoor gear, so this might be the safest way to go.
 But if you can, we suggest going with him and making it into an experience.